 Security Guards and Self Defense

-We’ll talk more about citizen’s arrests later, but when it comes to self defense, most people believe that the principal only covers a person’s right to protect themselves from another person who is acting violent.
+When it comes to self defense, most people believe that the principal only covers a person’s right to protect themselves from another person who is acting violent.
 In reality though, self defense gives a person the right to protect themselves or someone else and even to defend their own property.
 They also are allowed to act in response to realistic threats of imminent violence and do not need to wait until someone does something violent first.
 It’s easy to see how security personnel working as bouncers in bars and clubs operate within these parameters by ejecting people who pose a threat to clients or the establishment itself.

 Use of Reasonable Force

 Of course, when ejecting a customer, security guards can’t just beat someone to a pulp because they were too aggressive to a female patron.
 On the other hand, if a drunk customer pulls a knife, the guards can use more physical force to subdue him.
-When choosing how much force to use, a bouncer must make a judgement call on the fly, but to use self defense or to perform a citizen’s arrest, a person must use the minimum required physical force to subdue the other person.
+When choosing how much force to use, a bouncer must make a judgement call on the fly, but to use either self defense or to perform a citizen’s arrest, a person must use the minimum required physical force to subdue the other person.

 It can be fairly hard to prove that a security guard intentionally used more force than necessary for a situation, so prosecutors generally do not bring up charges unless the alleged victim suffered serious injury, the guard has a track record of accusations against him or there is additional evidence that he acted in violation of the law -such as a video.
-Even so, in most cases, the security officer’s assault and battery defense attorney in Vista will usually argue that the guard was acting in self defense or did something an accident.
+Even so, in most cases, the security officer’s assault and battery defense attorney will usually argue that the guard was acting in self defense or did something on accident.

 While security guards charged with crimes related to their duties are generally accused of either assault or battery, those who perform citizen’s arrests can occasionally face charges related to false imprisonment.
 Again, these complaints are usually handled in civil courts except in particularly egregious situations where the prosecutor finds that an innocent person was held for an unreasonable amount of time.
-If you have been accused of false imprisonment, you should immediately contact a Vista criminal lawyer to help you fight these charges.
+If you have been accused of false imprisonment, you should immediately contact a criminal lawyer to help you fight these charges.